The-Wishlist-Co/docs/wishlistSvcAPI.md

 ## Get Wishlist By Customer ID or Ref

-Returns the list of wishlists that belong to either the internal TWC customer Id, or the retailer's own customerRef.
+Returns the collection of wishlists that belong to either the internal TWC customer Id, or the retailer's own customerRef.

-Results are paginated.
-Maximum page size is 50, with the default being 20.
+The returned list is paginated - 20 default (50 maximum).
+The API will respond with the number of wishlists returned in the page, and the wishlistID for the for the last wishlist returned for that response, which should then be used for the  subsequent API call to retrieve the next page.

 If no wishlists exist, this method returns a ResourceNotFound error.